oroinc/platform/src/Oro/Bundle/ApiBundle/Resources/doc/how_to.md

  - [RestApiSubresourceController](../../Controller/RestApiSubresourceController.php) - handles [get_subresource](./actions.md#get_subresource-action) action.
  - [RestApiRelationshipController](../../Controller/RestApiRelationshipController.php) - handles [get_relationship](./actions.md#get_relationship-action), [update_relationship](./actions.md#update_relationship-action), [add_relationship](./actions.md#add_relationship-action) and [delete_relationship](./actions.md#delete_relationship-action) actions.

-If by some reasons your REST API resource cannot be implemented to handle by one of these controllers you can register own controller.
-Please note that this way is not recommended and should be used only in a very special cases because a lot of logic should be implemented from the scratch, including:
+If by some reasons your REST API resource cannot be implemented to be handled by one of these controllers you can register own controller.
+Please note that this way is not recommended and should be used only in a very special cases, because a lot of logic should be implemented from the scratch, including:

  - extracting and validation of input data
  - building and formatting output document